13 Fiber-Rich Foods for Gut Health and Lasting Fullness

 4. Lentils

-Cocoa nibs are rich in minerals such as magnesium and flavonoid antioxidants that support cellular health.
+Rich in magnesium and flavonoid antioxidants that support cellular health.

 6. Black Beans

-With just 2 cups, you already meet more than 100% of your daily fiber needs.
-It is also rich in folate essential for pregnancy and red blood cell formation.
+Two cups meet over 100% of daily fiber needs.
+Also high in folate, vital for pregnancy and red blood cell formation.

 7. Teff

-Teff is an ancient grain that is high in fiber and magnesium, essential for nerve function and blood sugar regulation.
+An ancient grain high in fiber and magnesium, important for nerve function and blood sugar regulation.

 8. Blackberry